spoorthibhat/SU_CPSC_5200_19WQ/README.md

 ## Grading Dispute Policy

-If you feel that part of your homework or exam was graded incorrectly, you may contact me within a week from when the exam or assignment was returned to you.
+If you feel that part of your homework or exam was graded incorrectly, you may contact me within two days from when the exam or assignment was returned to you.

 ## Academic Integrity